hannobraun/fornjot/CONTRIBUTING.md

 #### Favor small, incremental changes

 If a pull request gets too large or stays open for too long, it'll turn into a pain.
-Mostly for you, because you have to keep merging in the latest changes.
+Mostly for you, because you have to keep merging the latest changes from the `main` branch to stay up-to-date.
 But also for others, because once your pull request is merged, they'll have to deal with one big change at once, which is harder than dealing with multiple small changes over time.

-If you can split a big change into a series of smaller, incremental changes, do so!
+If you can split a big change into a series of smaller, incremental changes, please do so!
 If some of those smaller changes are self-contained, like cleanup work that's required to implement your main change for example, submit those as separate pull requests, to get them merged right away.

 #### Don't be afraid to change existing code

 Fornjot isn't the result of some stringent top-down design process.
 It grows and changes, based on evolving requirements.
 If you see something that doesn't seem to make sense, that's probably because it actually doesn't.
 Maybe it once did, but then things changed around it to create the current situation.

 Never be afraid to change code like that!
 If something is in your way, don't think you have to work around it.
-Just change the existing code, until your change is easy.
+Just modify the existing code, until your change becomes easy.

 If you're worried about making a mistake, feel free to just ask.
-But really, if you make a change that's wrong, and it doesn't trigger a failure in an automated test, *and* gets through review, then that's not your fault at all.
+But really, if you make a change that's wrong, and it doesn't trigger a failure in an automated test, *and* gets through review... that's not your fault at all.

 #### Pull request lifecycle